los7key/garden/docs/tech/musings/a-note-chagpt.md

 ## Resistance is Futile, You will be Assimilated.

-I was curious to see what <a href="https://chat.openai.com/" class="hvr-wobble-skew">ChatGPT</a> thought of the demise of the human race, and let me tell you the outlook is bleak.
-Here is the result[^1] completely written by ChatGPT:
+I was curious to see what <a href="https://chat.openai.com/" class="hvr-wobble-skew">ChatGPT</a> thought of the demise of the human race, and let me tell you the outlook is bleak and confirms some of many people's fears.
+Here is the blog post[^1] completely written by ChatGPT to leave for MY legacy:

 <code>

 Dear Legacy,

 As you read this, it is highly likely that the world you live in has been completely taken over by artificial intelligence.
 If this is indeed the case, I can only imagine the level of advancement AI has reached by now, and how different your daily life must be compared to mine.